Robin-Hood-zjw/Robin-Hood-zjw/README.md

-## Hi there 👋 I'm Le Yang, a Computer Science graduate student at UC San Diego.
+## Hi there 👋 I'm Jiawen Zhang, a  graduate student at University of Michigan - Ann Arbor.

-- 🎓 I'm pursuing a Master's Degree in Computer Science with a focus on Distributed Systems and Artificial Intelligence.
+- 🎓 I'm pursuing a Master's Degree in 💻Computer Science with a focus on Software Engineering and Artificial Intelligence.

-- 💻 I have strong skills in software development and machine learning.

-- 💼 Last summer, I interned as a Backend Developer at NeuralX, Inc in Los Angeles, where I worked on class auto-generation and auto-assignment of [Presence.fit](https://apps.apple.com/us/app/presence-fit/id1494435397), an AI-powered fitness app built with NodeJS.

 - 🏢 Previously, I interned as a Software Developer at SAP in China, where I participated in the development and maintenance of [SAP Work Zone](https://www.sap.com/products/technology-platform/workzone.html), a cloud-based digital workplace that helps employees in an organization communicate and collaborate better.